GoogleCloudPlatform/security-response-automation/automations.md

 - `target_snapshot_project_id`: Project ID where disk snapshots should be sent to.
 If outputting to Turbinia this should be the same as `turbinia_project_id`.
 - `target_snapshot_project_zone`: Zone where disk snapshots should be sent to.
 If outputting to Turbinia this should be the same as `turbinia_zone`.
-- `output`: Repeated set of optional output destinations after the function has executed.
+- `outputs`: Repeated set of optional output destinations after the function has executed.
 Currently only `turbinia` is supported.

-Required if output contains `turbinia`:

-The below keys are placed under the `turbinia` key:

-- `project_id` Project ID where Tubinia is installed.
-- `topic_name` Pub/Sub topic where we should notify Turbinia.
-- `zone` Zone where Turbinia disks are kept.

 ```yaml
 properties: